 If you have chronic pain in your back, legs, or arms, spinal cord stimulation may provide the relief you need.
-Nameer Haider, MD, and the team at OMNI Pain & Precision Medicine in Utica, New York, use cutting-edge research and the latest techniques to relieve your pain, which includes innovative options like spinal cord stimulation.
+Nameer Haider, MD, and the team at OMNI Pain & Precision Medicine in Clinton, New York, use cutting-edge research and the latest techniques to relieve your pain, which includes innovative options like spinal cord stimulation.
 They have extensive experience in spinal cord stimulation and they’re actively involved in FDA-approved clinical trials, so you’ll receive the highest quality of care.
 To learn how spinal cord stimulation may relieve your pain, call the office or schedule an appointment online.

 Sensory nerves in your body pick up pain signals and send them to your brain.
 Spinal cord stimulation uses mild electrical pulses to block or scramble those nerve signals as they travel through the spinal cord.
 Your brain doesn’t get the message, so you won’t feel the full force of the pain.